Ery205275/Nguyen_GiaLinh_Teampage/README.md

 # Nguyen_GiaLinh_Teampage
 Design a team bio page.
-Creatively how this looks and feels is entirely up to you.
-Please note that this can be used as an intro for your presentations if you choose; however the focus of the assignment is using routes with Node and Express.
+Use routes with Node and Express to display one page for each team member.
+The content can be static - no database, Vue or front-end JavaScript required.

 # Members
 1. Nguyen Gia Linh